kyutai-labs/moshi/README.md

 ```

 While we hope that the present codebase will work on Windows, we do not provide official support for it.
-We have tested the MLX version with MacBook Pro M3.
+We have tested the MLX version on a MacBook Pro M3.
 At the moment, we do not support quantization
 for the PyTorch version, so you will need a GPU with a significant amount of memory (24GB).

-For using the rust backend, you will need a recent version of the [Rust toolchain](https://rustup.rs/).
+For using the Rust backend, you will need a recent version of the [Rust toolchain](https://rustup.rs/).
 To compile GPU support, you will also need the [CUDA](https://developer.nvidia.com/cuda-toolkit) properly installed for your GPU, in particular with `nvcc`.

 ## Development